Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-SVHuqx3TzAg.md

 ### Transcript

-> will you be able to add modifications to cars to make them faster shoot things i don't know uh we have been thinking of adding modifications to cars to vehicles yeah um yeah so yeah maybe something maybe yeah maybe well you'll never know what it is i think we have
+> will you be able to add modifications to cars to make them faster shoot things i don't know, we have been thinking of adding modifications to cars to vehicles yeah, yeah so yeah maybe something maybe yeah maybe well you'll never know what it is i think we have